 1. Boosts Immune Function

-Pomelo fruit is a great vitamin C foods, an important water-soluble vitamin that plays a key role in immune health.
+Pomelo fruit is a great vitamin C food, an important water-soluble vitamin that plays a key role in immune health.
 Studies show that getting enough vitamin C in your diet can reduce symptoms and shorten the duration of respiratory tract infections, including the common cold.

 Pomelos are also loaded with antioxidants, which are compounds that help block the formation of harmful free radicals in the body to prevent cell damage and oxidative stress.
 According to one study out of Spain, antioxidants may even protect against damage to immune cells and boost the body’s resistance to infectious pathogens.